lextudio/sharpsnmp_docs/pro/tutorials/assembly-trial-guide.rst

 Background
 ----------
-The Trial Edition can be requested `here <https://www.sharpsnmp.com/#contact-us>`_ , and is packaged up with the latest #SNMP Library.
+The Trial Edition can be requested `here <https://www.sharpsnmp.com/#contact-us>`_ , and is packaged up with the latest C# SNMP Library.
 So below are the assemblies in the ZIP package,

 * SharpSnmpPro.Mib.Trial.dll
 * SharpSnmpLib.dll